iLVL-Key/FFXI/gearswap/readme.md

 <summary>GEO</summary>

+Version 14.3.6
+- Fixed missing call to equip fastcast set for Indi- and Geo- spells.

 Version 14.3.5
 - Fixed an issue where being sub SCH when sub jobs are restricted will produce an error.